KaushikTK/customisable_colour_based_object_detection/README.md

 # Customisable Colour Based Object Detection

- It uses colour range to detect objects present in an image with the colour specified.
-The colour can be updated as per requirement in the colour_recognition.py file.
+ It uses colour range to detect objects present in an image with the colour specified. <b>The colour can be updated as per requirement in the colour_recognition.py file.</b>

 # To run: